LDS-Data/lds-church-discipline/docs/fields.md

 * sections: the groupings or headings to which this entry belongs, broadest first.
 For example: ["19th Century", "The Followers of Isaac Russell"]
 * date_md: the Markdown representation of the date on which this disciplinary action took place.
 * date: the plain text representation of the date on which this disciplinary action took place.
-* for: the formal reasons given for the disciplinary action (if any), e.g. "apostasy", "teaching false doctrine", "committing a hijacking", etc.
+* for: the formal reasons given for the disciplinary action (if any), e.g. "apostasy", "teaching false doctrine", "committing a hijacking", etc. Either a string or an array of strings.
 * tagline_md: the Markdown representation of the tagline which attempts to succinctly summarize the person and their contribution
 * tagline: the plaintext representation of the tagline which attempts to succinctly summarize the person and their contribution
 * notes_md: the Markdown representation of the notes